MohdFasi1/AttendanceRegister/README.md

 Employee Attendance Register is a full-stack web application designed to simplify the management and tracking of employee attendance.
 It allows administrators to easily add employees, monitor attendance records, and ensure the security of employee data.

+## Features

+- Attendance Tracking
+- Employee Management
+- Secure Passwords
+- Real-time Updates

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file in client

+`VITE_API_URL`

+And server

+`MONGODB_CONNECT_URI`

+`CLIENT_URL`

+`PORT`

 ## Installation

 Clone the repository: